chrisweb/chris.lu/README_WIP.md

 * setup cronjobs on vercel <https://vercel.com/docs/cron-jobs>
 * vercel rollback a deployment <https://vercel.com/docs/cli/rollback>
 * revert a schema change with planetscale <https://planetscale.com/blog/behind-the-scenes-how-schema-reverts-work>

+mdx component for images:

+1) [remark mdx images](https://www.npmjs.com/package/remark-mdx-images) will take the path and do an import
+2) because the image is now an import, next/image will be able to define the height and width, which means we can always use the placeholder=blur feature

+only the banner (images on top of pages) have the priority set, meaning their [fetchpriority attribute](https://developer.mozilla.org/en-US/docs/Web/API/HTMLImageElement/fetchPriority) is set to high, they are responsive images, they fill 100% of their container width photo and screenshot are also responsive images, they fill 100% of their container width, but have no priority set, meaning that the [loading attribute](https://developer.mozilla.org/en-US/docs/Web/Performance/Lazy_loading) gets set to lazy the last one is a fallback for all other images, the size if those images is their actual size, but their is also a maxWodth set to 100% to make them responsive for mobile screens

+import Image, { ImageProps } from 'next/image'

+const ImageArticle: React.FC<ImageProps> = (props): JSX.Element => {

+    return (
+        <>
+            {props.alt.startsWith('banner') ? (
+                <Image
+                    style={{
+                        width: '100%',
+                        height: 'auto',
+                    }}
+                    sizes="100vw"
+                    priority
+                    placeholder="blur"
+                    //quality={90} // default is 75
+                    {...(props as ImageProps)}
+                />
+            ) : (props.alt.startsWith('photo') || props.alt.startsWith('screenshot')) ? (
+                <Image
+                    style={{
+                        width: '100%',
+                        height: 'auto',
+                    }}
+                    sizes="100vw"
+                    placeholder="blur"
+                    {...(props as ImageProps)}
+                />
+            ) : (
+                <Image
+                    placeholder="blur"
+                    {...(props as ImageProps)}
+                />
+            )}
+        </>
+    )
+}

+export default ImageArticle